Toshi's Table

 You can make this dish up to three days in advance, however make sure to store the dressing separately until ready to serve.

 Store the harvest pasta salad in an airtight container in the fridge for up to 3 days.
 Enjoy warm or serve cold.
+To reheat, simply microwave the pasta.

 Close up view of fall harvest pasta salad on a large plate.